-Estimated Cost: \$1,100,000.
+Estimated Cost: \$1,330,000.
+NOTE: this includes the cost of sidewalk installation as well as streetscape improvements.

 - Downtown Transportation Fund a financing tool which assists municipalities in paying for transportation-related capital improvements within or serving a Designated Downtown and eligible Designated Village Centers. - Vtrans Transportation Alternatives Program provides funding for projects defined as transportation alternatives (click here for additional FHWA guidance), including on- and offroad pedestrian and bicycle facilities, infrastructure projects for improving non-driver access to public transportation and enhancing mobility, community improvement activities, and environmental mitigation, trails that serve a transportation purpose, and safe routes to school projects.